 - Staff discussed the importance of the issue during their last scheduled staff meeting. - The following recommendations with regard to creating a strategy for informing residents about the project. - 1.
 A highly concentrated focus on working with the Town's HOA's as a conduit to information distribution. - a.
 Areas where there is not an HOA, Town will reach out to a resident within the neighborhood to serve or volunteer as a point person for delivery of flyers or information in general. - 2.
 Continue to have Council members visit the neighborhood to talk with residents about the project. - a.
 This allows direct conversations and for the Council to be a direct connection to citizen concerns. - b.
 Staff stresses, other than delivery of facts, this is a time to listen to residents' concerns. - 3.
 Continual update through the website and quarterly newsletter. - a.
 In the last newsletter, the Town Manager wrote an article on the process that the application will go through.
 Staff has included it in your packet for your additional review. - 4.
-Staff will create special sections on the Town's website, Facebook and through our Twitter Account and we suggest that we come up with a universal theme, such as "Stay Informed about DVP". - 5.
-We will continue to utilize the push to text as an additional source to point people to the website or Facebook for critical information or special announcements.
+Staff will create special sections on the Town's website, Facebook and through our Twitter Account and we suggest that we come up with a universal theme, such as "Stay Informed about DVP" - 5.
+We will continue to utilize the push to text as an additional source to point people to the website or Facebook for critical information or special announcements. - Staff, per Council's recommendation, will include all locally elected officials and advocacy groups that are closely following the Dominion Power Transmission Line SCC application and will include them on all correspondence related to the Town and application.